Kachulio1/Cp2/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

+### API documentation
+The API has been documented using apiblueprint and the online version can be found [here](https://ndoo-.herokuapp.com/)

 ## SCOPE